 1 resulted in the issuance of shares of common stock under Rule 505 of Regulation D to Frank, Patrick and Barbara Keery, each of whom qualified as an accredited investor.
 Such individuals have served as officers and directors of the Company since the time of the merger with Mojave, and were the sole shareholders of Paragon Custom Cycles prior to the merger.
 Transaction 4 was merely a private placement to the existing shareholders of the Company pursuant to a two-for-one forward split of the stock of the Company.
-In addition to possible exemption from registration under Regulation D as to some or all shareholders, the issuance of the shares pursuant to the split of the stock of the stock of the Company 1936, 17 CFR 231.929.
+In addition to possible exemption from registration under Regulation D as to some or all shareholders, the issuance of the shares pursuant to the split of the stock of the Company is exempt from registration under Release No. 33-929, July 29, 1936, 17 CFR 231.929.